artificialdetective/ultrasonic-sensor-with-RGB/README.md

 # Minimal Arduino program example
 #include "RGBLed.h"

-// Set the pin nr connected to the ultrasonic sensor's pin marked "RGB_IN":
+// Set the pin nr wired to the ultrasonic sensor's pin marked "RGB" or "RGB_IN":
 const int ultrasonicRGBPin = 2;

 // The ultrasonic sensor has 6 leds in total: 3 in each cylinder.